kiranscaria/Flutter-Projects/README.md

 # Flutter-Projects
-A collection of flutter projects
+This is a curated collection of flutter projects, that I have tried and am sharing for anyone who can benefit from it :smile:.